 Never put an unknown drive into your computer, as it could be infected with malware.
-Don't open files on your own drive if you don't recognize them.
+On your own drive, don't open files you don't recognize.

 See Something?
 Say Something!

 If you see something that looks suspicious, report it to your system administrator who can evaluate the situation and warn others if needed.